goomies/wamp-indexer/README.md

 - The Javascript modifications are in : `_wampindexer\web\js\app.js`.
 - The PHP modifications are in : `_wampindexer\src\app.php`.

+## Dummy content
+There is a `dummy-content` folder for the demo that you can delete, it's just here to show you the final result.

 # Credits
 Used for this template: